thephez/readme-dash-core/v0.14.1/Core Reference/P2P Network/Control Messages.md

 title: "Control Messages"
 excerpt: ""
 ---
-The following network messages all help control the connection between two peers or allow them to advise each other about the rest of the network.
+The following <<glossary:network>> messages all help control the connection between two <<glossary:peers>> or allow them to advise each other about the rest of the network.

 ![Overview Of P2P Protocol Control And Advisory Messages](https://dash-docs.github.io/img/dev/en-p2p-control-messages.svg)